subhagpo/PhoneGapDayWorkshop/Step 3: Do the CI setup/README.md

 - Click **Add Build Step** and select *Cordova Build* from the Build category and add it to your build definition
 - Fill in the details, by using the following settings:
     - Platform: android
-    - Configuration: debug or release  (set in Variables)
+    - Configuration: debug or release  (this is set in Variables)
     - Cordova Version: This is pulled from taco.json if you are using VS Tools for Apache Cordova or the TACO CLI, Otherwise you’ll want to enter a version here (*default* : 5.3.3)
     - iOS/Android: Add certs/keys/provisioning profiles as necessary